mjtorn/jolla-morse/README.md

 Caveats
 -------

-There's a lot of stuff I didn't have time to do.
+There's a lot of detailing I didn't have time to do.
+Try reading another file while already reading another one; it won't start new threads but it changes the label.

-One of those is it probably crashes if no SMS data is found in the CSV.

 It requires libcommhistory-qt5-devel.